MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 ```

 #### Objective-C API
-Objective-C API is used in iOS applications.

-After importing WLAnalytics you can now use the API to collect custom data like below:
+After importing `WLAnalytics` you can now use the API to collect custom data:

 ```objective-c
 NSDictionary *inventory = @{